Rounded Corners with CSS and One Image

 }

-In our .cell class you can see that we have created a background-color and a padding of 21px, I use a padding of 25px because in this tutorial we are going to create some fat rounded corners that are 20px in radius so we use 21px to give us extra 5px padding from our boxes edges and corners.
+In our “.cell” class you can see that we have created a background-color, and a padding of 21px.
+I use a padding of 21px because in this tutorial we are going to create some fat rounded corners that are 20px in radius so we use 21px to give us extra 5px padding from our boxes edges and corners.
 We also use the odd number 21 instead of 20 because some versions of IE mess up upon to great of a font size change resulting in a 1px border on some corners.

 We have a background-color property here that is set to my desired color.
-You may change this background color to whatever you like but note that if you do you will have to change our corner image that we will cover here in second to your new background color.
+You may change this background color to whatever you like.

-I have also placed a position:relative; property in our .cell class because we are going to be using a position of absolute for our four corners.
-If I didn’t have the position:relative; in our .cell then when we set our four corners to be absolute they would be positioned absolute to our document and not absolute to our div box container.
+I have also placed a position:relative; property in our “.cell” class cause we are going to be using a position of absolute for our four corners.

-Finaly we have a float of left and display of inline.
-For IE users that dont set a desired width this is important because with our floating our .cell things get messed up in versions of IE5 and IE6.
-As a good practice always include display of inline when floating an element.
+Finlay we have a float:left; and display: inline;.
+(For IE users that don’t set a desired width this is important because with our floating our “.cell” get messed up in versions of IE5 and IE6.
+As a good practice always include display of inline when floating an element.)

-Next we are going to create classes for our four corners.
-Add the following to your CSS.
+Next we are going to create classes for our four corners by adding the following to our CSS.

 These classes stand for top left(.tl), top right(.tr), bottom left(.bl) and bottom right(.br).
-Because we are going to be positioning each of these as relatively absolute to our content div box we need to specify their positions.
+Because we are going to be positioning each of these as relatively absolute to our “.cell” div box, we need to specify their positions.

 Add the following property’s to each of these classes.

-Now you might have noticed we are also using a background property for each of these corners.
-The background property is calling a image I created in photoshop and we are positioning the image inside of our corners and telling the background not to repeat.
+Now you might have noticed, we are also using a background property for each of these corners.
+The background property is calling an image I created in Photoshop that we are positioning to the inside of our four corners.

-Because this is not a PhotoShop tutorial I will just show you the image we are using so you may get a clear idea as to why I have positioned the image and set a no-repeat in each corner.
+Because this is not a Photoshop tutorial, I will just show you the image we are using so you may get a clear idea as to why I have positioned the image.

 Here is the image that makes our rounded corners.